wolframroesler/afl-demo/README.md

 ## Fuzzing The Demonstration Program

-Replace `2.49b` by the appropriate version of AFL (that is, what afl-latest.tgz unpacks into).
+Throughout the following, replace `2.51b` by the appropriate version of AFL (that is, what afl-latest.tgz unpacks into).

 ### Download And Build AFL